 Urinary Tract Infections (UTIs)

-Urinary tract infections or UTIs are very common in adults, although children can also be affected to a lesser extent.
-Most UTIs develop in the lower urinary tract near the bladder and the urethra.
-While often extremely painful, they can often be treated effectively with antibiotics, for which you will need to see a doctor.
-Do be aware of the possibility of a UTI spreading to your kidneys, which can be very serious.
+Urinary tract infections, or UTIs, are infections that develop in the lower urinary tract near the bladder and the urethra.
+While often extremely painful, they can be treated effectively with antibiotics.
+If you let it go without treatment, a UTI can spread and cause a kidney infection, which can be very serious.

 Most UTIs affect women and almost half of all UK-based women will experience a UTI over the course of their lives.
-If you are suffering from a UTI, you can expect to suffer from some of the following symptoms:
+If you are suffering from a UTI, you can expect to experience some of the following symptoms: